Duration: 3 years full time

 An Economics with Music degree at Royal Holloway, University of London will equip you with an enviable range of practical skills and can lead into a variety of career paths.
 The knowledge and skills developed in an economics degree will make you highly employable.

-We will help you to recognise your strengths, skills and abilities so that you can make strong applications for jobs or further study.
+We will help you to recognise your own strengths, skills and abilities so that you can make strong applications for your chosen job or further study.

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.